 Adding an animated intro to your YouTube videos is an amazing way to brand your online content.
 Intros give you an image of professionalism and consistency across all of your videos and build a sense of familiarity for your viewers.

 Many people assume that creating a YouTube intro video requires skill, time, and patience.
-While in the past this may have been true, now there are plenty of tools out there that let you create a YouTube intro in a matter of minutes, even for complete beginners.
+While in the past this may have been true, now there are plenty of tools out there that let you create a YouTube intro in a matter of minutes – even for complete beginners!

 Important: When available, we use affiliate links and may earn a commission!

-This Guide to Making Animated Video Intros will Cover:
+Quick Guide to Making a Video Intro

 - Recommended Tools for Creating a Professional Video Intro